claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 Then you must use the create() method.

-Here is the method's signature:
+Here is the method signature:

      create(AbstractResource $resource, $parentInstanceId, $resourceType, $returnInstance = true, $mimeType = null, $user = null)